Paramount Pictures: Other interests

 In March 2012, Paramount licensed their name and logo to a luxury hotel investment group which subsequently named the company Paramount Hotels and Resorts.
 The investors plan to build 50 hotels throughout the world based on the themes of Hollywood and the California lifestyle.
 Among the features are private screening rooms and the Paramount library available in the hotel rooms.
 In April 2013, Paramount Hotels and Dubai-based DAMAC Properties announced the building of the first resort: "DAMAC Towers by Paramount."

 Logo

 The distinctively pyramidal Paramount mountain has been the mainstay of the company's production logo since its inception and is the oldest surviving Hollywood film logo.
 In the sound era, the logo was accompanied by a fanfare called Paramount on Parade after the film of the same name, released in 1930.
 The words to the fanfare, originally sung in the 1930 film, were "Proud of the crowd that will never be loud, it's Paramount on Parade."

-Legend has it that the mountain is based on a doodle made by W. W. Hodkinson during a meeting with Adolph Zukor.
-It is said to be based on the memories of his childhood in Utah.
-Some claim that Utah's Ben Lomond is the mountain Hodkinson doodled, and that Peru's Artesonraju is the mountain in the live-action logo, while others claim that the Italian side of Monviso inspired the logo.
-Some editions of the logo bear a striking resemblance to the Pfeifferhorn, another Wasatch Range peak, and to the Matterhorn on the border between Switzerland and Italy.
-Mount Huntington in Alaska also bears a striking resemblance.

 The motion picture logo has gone through many changes over the years: